lol90a/mvp_blockchain/README.md

 - `app/`: Contains the Rust code for the blockchain smart contract.
 - `wasm/`: Handles the WebAssembly build for the smart contract and includes the build script (`build.rs`).

-### Frontend

-- `frontend/`: A React.js interface that interacts with the blockchain smart contract.
-This allows users to add transactions and view the state of the blockchain.

----

 ## Prerequisites